 Ready to short sell your home?

 Don't know what a short sale is?
-A short sale occurs when you owe more than what the house will possibly sell for.
-This could be caused by many factors, but frequently is a result of a rapidly declining real estate market.
+A short sale is when the amount of the outstanding loans is greater than the amount for which the home could sell.
+This could be attributed to many factors, but frequently is a result of a rapidly declining real estate market.

 Next, calculate your closing costs.
-My experience means I know to account for fees like title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at closing.
+My experience has taught me to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.

-Finally, get in touch with your lender and tell them of your situation.
-They may even have a particular department that handles short sales.
-Ask about their particular process.
+Finally, get in touch with your lender and let them know of the situation.
+They may even have a special department that oversees short sales.
+Ask about their specific process.
 Some lenders will be more willing to work with you than others.
 They may be able to reduce how much you owe or make other arrangements.
-Your lender will have to approve the final sale.
+Your lender will have to give consent for the final sale.